How to Automate Content Creation with AI Without Losing the Human Touch

 The best automation workflow is not the biggest one.

-It is the one you can repeat.
+It is the one you can actually repeat.

-- finds the topic
+- choose a topic

-- builds the article
+- build the article

-- improves the article
+- improve the article

-- turns it into social content
+- turn it into social content

-- helps you publish faster
+- publish faster

-- makes the next article easier too
+- make the next article easier

 Step 1: Choose one main content format first